smoench/OpenSearchDSL/docs/Aggregation/index.md

 # Aggregation

-Objective aggregation builder represents all available [Elasticsearch aggregations][1].
+Objective aggregation builder represents all available [OpenSearch aggregations][1].

 To form an aggregation you have to create `Search` object.
 See below an example of min aggregation usage.